Business Risks

 1) Economic Risks

-Since we operate primarily in Japan, our operational and financial performance are vulnerable to socio-economic conditions in the country, particularly corporate earnings, capital expenditure, public investment, and demographic trends.
 Some of our business operations (sales, production, purchasing) occur in Asian and other overseas markets.
 One of the key overseas markets is China.
-The Chinese economy has picked up recently, but its outlook remains uncertain.
+The Chinese economy remains sluggish.
+On top of the economic uncertainties in China, the direction of US policy could create volatility.
 Thus, our operational and financial performance are vulnerable to macro-environmental factors in China and in other countries where the company operates.
 These factors include economic, sociopolitical, and regulatory developments, and expectations related to ESG performance.

 2) Market Risks